 We may also offer additional areas of study (pathways) in future years.
 You can find a full list of approved pathways on the programme specification, which is available to download below.

 - BA (Hons) Mission and Ministry: key information set pdf, 214.759 KB

 - BA (Hons) Mission and Ministry: programme specification pdf, 2.217 MB

-Find out more about this course on one of our virtual open days:
+Find out more about this course on one of our upcoming open days: